gekalogiros/blog/content/about/_index.md

 It was super exciting!

-It taught me how be creative, curious and in the times that came a professional engineer.
+It taught me how be creative, curious and in the times that came, a professional engineer.

 I graduated from [Computer Engineering and Informatics Department](https://www.ceid.upatras.gr/en) of [University of Patras](http://www.upatras.gr/en) and I hold an MSc on Internet Technologies and Security from [University of Bristol](http://www.bristol.ac.uk/).